dentarg/auth0-blog/_posts/2017-03-29-is-passwordless-authentication-more-secure-than-passwords.markdown

 ![TouchID Flow](https://cdn.auth0.com/blog/passwordless/passwordless-touchid-flow.png)

-## How does the safety of passwordless authorization compare to other logins?
+## How does the safety of passwordless authentication compare to other logins?

-The technical side of both passwordless and username + password authorization has many considerations.
+The technical side of both passwordless and username + password authentication has many considerations.
 It's up to the company to make sure that they are storing customer information correctly and to protect it from hacks.
 There are best practices for each method, and, if done correctly, there isn't a runaway winner.

 Here's a brief rundown of how things stack up on the technical side of things: